 The attached report details among other important factors, appraiser certification, scope of work, definition of current fair market value, the highest and best use of the property, all applicable approaches to value, and assumptions and limiting conditions.
 Acceptance of this appraisal constitutes an agreement whereby the user acknowledges and accepts all conditions provided herein.
-I hereby submit the following appraisal report containing 72 pages and Addenda.
+I hereby submit the following appraisal report containing 51 pages and Addenda.

-I have appraised the property with the Hypothetical Condition of fee simple ownership subject to easements or restrictions of record.
-The use of a Hypothetical Condition affects assignment results.
+I have appraised the property in fee simple subject to easements or restrictions of record.
 I assume no responsibility for the marketability of the title to the property.
-An interior and exterior site visit was completed August 24, 2015.
+An exterior site visit was completed August 24, 2015.

-A Phase I Environmental Site Assessment was not provided to me; however, a visual inspection of the property revealed a fuel tank stored on site which would constitute hazardous wastes.
+A Phase I Environmental Site Assessment was not provided to me; a visual inspection of the property revealed no materials stored on site which would constitute hazardous wastes.
 However, your appraiser is not an expert in this field and if some questions exist a qualified professional should be contacted.